-Lower than expected returns on our investment in our Projects:
+• Lower than expected returns on our investment in our Projects:

 In our annuity BOT projects or BOT projects with an annuity component, our annuity revenue depends on the fixed amounts paid to us by our government clients.
 The amount of annuity is not necessarily linked to our actual costs of construction and may only be deducted pursuant to the relevant concession agreements.
-In our toll-based projects or projects with a toll component, our toll revenue depends on the tolling rates set by the relevant concessioning authority in accordance with the relevant concession agreements and the actual traffic volume using our roads.
+In our toll-based projects or projects with a toll component, our toll revenue depends on the tolling rates set by the relevant concession agreements and the actual traffic volume using our roads.
 Our decision to undertake BOT road projects is largely based on our estimate of our expected toll revenue, which in turn partly based on our estimate of the traffic volume using our roads.